2022 Streamer Awards: Fansly controversy

 This edition of the awards were sponsored by Fansly, a subscription-based social media platform similar to OnlyFans which is mainly used to distribute pornography.
 An advertisement for the platform was played multiple times throughout the show, which caused some uproar within viewers.
 Some said that the ads were promoting adult content to children, while others were criticizing the lack of age-verification on the platform.

 QTCinderella's boyfriend, Ludwig Ahgren, who had also taken Fansly sponsorships in the past, would respond to the controversy by stating "I don't cater my content directly towards kids.
 I do a lot of gambling, I do a lot of drinking, I do a lot of swearing.
 I wouldn't say that if you're a kid, I'm necessarily a channel you should watch."

-In the third edition of the awards, QTCinderella would reference the controversy in her opening monologue stating: "Last year I was accused of selling porn to children after taking a Fansly sponsorship.
+In the third edition of the awards the following year, QTCinderella would reference the controversy in her opening monologue stating: "Last year I was accused of selling porn to children after taking a Fansly sponsorship.
 So to avoid the same accusations this year, I had to turn down some sponsorships."